simon-danielsson/dotfiles/README.md

 ![3](screenshots/3.png)

 ## TMUX Configuration (.tmux.conf)
-- 🔹 Split panes, resize, and navigate
 - ⌨️ Prefix: `Ctrl-a`
-- 🖱️ Mouse support for when you're feeling treacherous
+- 🖱️ Mouse support for when you're feeling treacherous.
-- 📊 Status bar: session name, time, load average
+- 📊 Status bar: session name, time, load average.

 ## 🐚 Zsh (.zshrc)
 Zsh is my shell of choice.
 I've set it up so that a new zsh instance will automatically attach to a TMUX session called `main` - if there is none already running, a new `main` TMUX session will be created.
 This ensures I am always inside TMUX when I start my terminal emulator.